A Realistic Flood Policy

 The flooding issue for the Lake Houston area is primarily a water flow capacity problem.
-Even significantly expanding the capacity of Lake Houston would not make a difference, because the Lake’s contents are emptied and refilled many times during a flood event.
 We need solutions that increase water flow so that water can move rapidly to its final destination without getting backed up into resident’s homes.
 Any one of the below solutions will not be enough.
 All of them need to be implemented to meaningfully reduce flooding.

-Begin dredging the San Jacinto River and Lake Houston.
-The recent allocation of funds to “study” dredging is unacceptable.
-Dredging of specific problem areas can happen immediately.
-While it is true that a comprehensive dredging study needs to take place, this can happen in parallel with immediate dredging of specific sand bars that are clearly an obstacle to optimal water flow.
-The costs of this project can be mitigated by forming a public-private partnership with sand mining companies, who should be eager to improve their tarnished reputations after years of under-regulated mining north of Lake Houston that caused excess sand deposits to flow down into Lake Houston.
+Begin dredging the San Jacinto River, both West and East Forks.
+As stated above, we are in the process of beginning dredging of the West Fork.
+We cannot forget the East Fork either!
+The costs of these projects can be mitigated by forming a public-private partnership with sand mining companies, who should be eager to improve their tarnished reputations after years of under-regulated mining north of Lake Houston that caused excess sand deposits to flow down into Lake Houston.

 Build tainter gates in Lake Houston.
 Part of reducing flooding is improving water flow capacity.
 Right now, Lake Houston can only be emptied via a spill gate, which requires the Lake to rise to a certain level first.
 This can be improved upon by adding tainter gates which would allow operators to reduce the Lake level preemptively, and empty more rapidly.